canonical/snapd/README.md

 are easy to install, secure, cross-platform and dependency-free.
 They're being used on millions of Linux systems every day.

-Alongside its multifarious service and management functions, snapd:
+Alongside its various service and management functions, snapd:
+- provides the _snap_ command that's used to install and remove snaps and interact with the wider snap ecosystem
 - implements the confinement policies that isolate snaps from the base system and from each other
-- provides the _snap_ command that's used to install and remove snaps and interact with the wider snap ecosystem
 - marshals the interfaces that allow snaps to access specific system resources outside of their confinement